 As is usually true of inventors, he wasn’t working from scratch.
 He had purchased a patent for a synthetic plastic developed by Alexander Parkes in England.
 Parkes was looking for an alternative to shellac and created his plastic, dubbed Parkesine, from cellulose treated with nitric acid.
 Patented in 1862, it was the first synthetic plastic.

-Though Parkes had even showcased his invention at the International Exhibition in London in 1862, he was not able to make it into a commercial success.
+Although Parkes had even showcased his invention at the International Exhibition in London in 1862, he was unable to make it a commercial success.
 Hyatt modified his formula to create a material that was more stable and easier to manufacture.

 Hyatt’s invention, patented under the name “Celluloid” in 1869, sold well.
 It was used to make billiard balls, piano keys, false teeth, and many other items.